johnnietse/pdf-chatbot/README.md

 A chatbot that interacts with users via text and answers questions based on the content of a specific PDF document.
 Built with Flask, Langchain, and OpenAI's GPT-3.5-turbo.

+## Why Build a Chatbot to Analyze PDF Documents Using LLM?
+In organizations, thousands of pages of PDFs (manuals, reports, contracts) hold critical knowledge.
+Manually reading them is time-consuming and error-prone.
+This project solves that: Create an AI assistant that digests PDFs in seconds and answers questions like a human expert about what it had read, while processing sensitive PDFs locally (no cloud uploads) to ensure data privacy.
+This is especially critical scenarios where you need to keep thousands of pages of information confidential for snensitive materials like internal manuals, proprietary reports, legal contracts, or medical records, while also requiring an AI-powered personal assistant chatbot to summarize the reading for you in seconds.

 ![Screenshot (1181)](https://github.com/user-attachments/assets/d9a56ba3-254d-4bbd-b1f6-7c97a3b33611)
 ![Screenshot (1182)](https://github.com/user-attachments/assets/049ecb09-833e-46b1-bfe9-fcd8f127a505)